Skip to Main Content Skip to Footer

 3. Apply foundation principles of TICD to local TACs to catalyze sustainable change.

-We comment that you review the session in full at the beginning of the session to help you plan your time and ensure you are up to date in time for the live class.
+We recommend reviewing the entire session at the outset to help you manage your time and ensure you’re up to date before the live class.

 Session 1: Informed Community Development